rajrtd/rajrtd/README.md

   ### :man_technologist: About Me

-- I'm interested in fullstack (I prefer working in the back-end), mobile, and blockchain development.
+- 💻 I'm interested in fullstack (I prefer working in the back-end), mobile, and blockchain development.

 - 🔭 I’m currently working on an NFT blockchain project.

-- 🌱 I’m currently learning Solidity, MERN stack, and git workflow.
+- 🌱 I’m currently learning Solidity, the MERN stack, and git workflows.

 - ⚡ Fun fact: I'm incredibly interested in ethics behind the rapid development of technology.
 Stuff like NeuraLink, NEOM, AI in warfare.